Assessing causal effects in the presence of treatment switching through principal stratification: Treatment switching with censoring

-Because non-switchers would not switch to treatment if assigned to control, for them treatment received coincides with treatment assigned.
-Thus, principal causal effects for non-switchers are attributable to treatment received, that is, the principal causal effects $\ACE(\bS)$ and $\DCE(y\mid \bS)$ can be interpreted as effects of the treatment.
-Principal causal effects for non-switchers are analogous to causal effects for compliers in randomized experiments with non-compliance, i.e., $\ACE(\bS)$ is analogous to the compliers average causal effect (see Section~\ref{sec:review} for an in-depth discussion about the connection between the switching problem and the noncompliance literature).
+Because non-switchers would not switch to treatment if assigned to control, for them, the treatment received coincides with the treatment assigned.
+Thus, the PCEs for non-switchers are attributable to treatment received, that is, $\ACE(\bS)$ and $\DCE(y\mid \bS)$ can be interpreted as the effects of the treatment.
+They provide information on the causal effects of immediate versus deferred treatment with zidovudine for the subpopulation of patients who would never start zidovudine before the onset of ARC or AIDS if assigned to deferred zidovudine.